The methods we will use

 How we interview

-As interviewers we are ourselves users, survivors, and people with psychosocial disabilities.
+As interviewers we are ourselves users, survivors, and persons with psychosocial disabilities.
 Some interviews will be face-to-face, some by Skype, and some will involve interpreters who have been familiarized with EURIKHA’s ethos, so that we can be inclusive of non-English speakers.

 We will base these interviews in the ‘oral history’ method.
 This means that, although there are definite issues we will want to cover (in relation to knowledge and practice, and significant moments of change), the interview is very much in the hands of the person being interviewed.
 They will guide the interview, rather than the interviewer.
 They will have control over what they tell us, and how.
 The interviews will also be tailored to the information we have about each person, and about the context they are, or have been, working within.